muzairsiyal/celebrity-search-using-GenAI/readme.md

-<h1>Celebrity Search Project<h1>
+<h1>Celebrity Search Project</h1>

-<p>This is a Flask-based web application that allows users to search for celebrities and get relevant information <p>
+<p>This is a Flask-based web application that allows users to search for celebrities and get relevant information including:  </p>
-including:
 ✅ Basic details about the celebrity
 ✅ Date of birth
 ✅ Major world events around their birth year